mysticfall/alleycat-reactive/README.md

 as `alleycat-reactive` package, the project is currently at a proof-of-concept stage and highly experimental.

-As such, there can be significant changes in the API at any time.
-Furthermore, the project may be discontinued in future if the idea proves to be an unuseful one.
+As such, there can be significant changes in the API at any time in future.
+Furthermore, the project may even be discontinued in case the idea it is based upon proves to be an infeasible one.

+So, please use it at your discretion.

 ## Reactive Object Pattern